hectorrios/clockworksms_dashlet/README.md

 you can download the prebuilt zip file which is ready to be installed with module loader.
 __Please be aware that the zip may not always be up to date with the code.
 The only way to have the latest and greatest is to clone the repo and build the installable package__

+## Ninja installation

+As with most things that are Ninja-like, this requires more steps and you'll need to install things like NodeJS and Grunt.
+If you're doing other development at the moment then you might already have these and so it becomes quite straight forward.

 ### Clone the Repo